-Go to http://www.admin.cam.ac.uk/students/gradadmissions/prospec/apply/ for full instructions on how to apply online.
-More general information on applying to the University is available in the graduate prospectus at http://www.admin.cam.ac.uk/offices/gradstud/prospec/
+Go to http://www.graduate.study.cam.ac.uk/how-do-i-apply for full instructions on how to apply online.
+More general information on applying to Cambridge is available in the Graduate Prospectus at http://www.graduate.study.cam.ac.uk/

 Section B : Applying for interdepartmental programmes involving the Department of Genetics

-Members of the Genetics Department participate in specific Graduate Programmes, and from time to time specific CRUK or BBSRC studentships are available with a named supervisor.
+Members of the Department of Genetics participate in specific Graduate Programmes, and from time to time specific CRUK or BBSRC studentships are available with a named supervisor.

-- Refer to the web pages for the BBSRC Doctoral Training Partnership Programme, the Wellcome Trust Developmental Biology Programme or the Wellcome Trust Mathematical Genomics and Medicine Programme for details of the studentship, eligibility criteria, application deadlines and how to apply
+- Refer to these web pages for details of the studentship, eligibility criteria, application deadlines and how to apply:

 - If you are successful, you will then be required to apply for admission to the University (see section A above)

-- Remember that you will also have to submit a GRADSAF form before the appropriate funding deadlines described in the university graduate prospectus if you want to be considered for other projects or sources of funding, should your application to these specific programmes be unsuccessful
+- Remember that you will also have to submit an application form before the appropriate funding deadlines described in the University Graduate Prospectus if you want to be considered for other projects or sources of funding, should your application to these specific programmes be unsuccessful

 - You will not be able to take up the award unless you are also successful in securing admission to the University, and you will not be able to apply for a visa (if needed) until you hold an unconditional offer from the University